andrew-r-thomas/checkersnotchess/src/posts/store_pt1.md

 Lucky for us, the fine folks over at Microsoft have built exactly what we're looking for.
 [This paper]() describes an index structure called a bw-tree.
 In a nutshell, it's a log structured b-tree.
 It also goes a step further by making the entire structure lock free, with the goal of enabling a very high degree of concurrent access.
 I won't go into a ton of detail right now, I mostly want to talk about the page structure, but here's a basic overview.

 The central index for accessing pages is called a mapping table.
 For now, just assume that there's a fixed number of pages in the system.
 If we say page ids are unsigned 64 bit integers, the mapping table is just an array indexed by page id.
 The *contents* of the array is the interesting part.
 Each slot in the mapping table contains an atomically accessed pointer to the head of a linked list, which is how pages are represented in memory.
 Basically, when we want to do a write, we encode it somehow as a "delta" of the current page state.
 So like, if we added a new key-value pair to a leaf page, the delta might look like:

+> <u><strong>A Brief Aside On Language Choice</strong></u><br>
+> I'm writing this in rust, **the main reason for this choice is that it's just the language I have the most experience with.** I'll just leave it at that.
+> Also, the code samples in this post are not fully fleshed out, they're just there for illustration purposes, and should be considered pseudocode.

 ```rust
 // this isn't correct syntax but you get the idea